 Never use a hot tub during severe weather conditions like tornados or electrical storms.
 Anything that’s plugged into an outlet is at risk of suffering damage from an electrical surge and if lightning strikes near you you are at risk of electrocution.

-- Don’t let sand or dirt get into the hot tub
+- Keep sand and dirt out of the hot tub

 - Don’t use bath products